 - With the Internet we can give everyone free access to education, but we can also share hate speech globally

-- With fire we were able to warm ourselves and cook, but we were also able to burn down forests
+- With fire we were able to warm ourselves and cook, but we were also able to burn down forests and enemy villages

 And yet there is something special about our moment in time.